City to proceed with first phase of Sherwood Forest project

 Amemiya said that after several meetings with members of Save Our Sherwoods, including its president, Kuike Kamakea-Ohelo, an agreement was made to turn the site into “a cultural and historic park,” which includes changing its name to reflect that.
 Amemiya said tonight it’s not clear whether the field will be able to accommodate sports activities.

-Though opponents up until today wanted nothing to be developed at the park, Kamakea-Ohelo addressed that the decision to continue is not what opponents wanted to hear, but he appeared satisfied with decision to continue because of the introduction of two prepared city resolutions.
+Though opponents up until today wanted nothing to be developed at the park, Kamakea-Ohelo addressed that the decision to continue is not what opponents wanted to hear, but he appeared optimistic with the decision to continue because of the introduction of two prepared city resolutions.

 The first, if passed, would nullify the 2012 master plan past the first phase.
 The second involves the renaming of the park and converting it to a cultural and historic park.